getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 ### Advanced

 {% capture __alert_content -%}
-Advanced search is available for organizations on the Team and Business plans.
+Advanced search is available for organizations on the new Developer, Team, and Business plans.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"